imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Resources/Obsidian implementation.md

 First, you need to understand the key file type used in this vault to understand the following headings:

-* **Project**: One-off task contributing to the initiatives in various ways (e.g., creating processes, changing the documentation of the initiative, improving the system itself).
+* **Project**: One-off task contributing to the domains in various ways (e.g., creating processes, changing the documentation of the domain, improving the system itself).
 When completed, they can be archived or deleted.
-* **Processes**: Regular habits linked to specific initiatives (more on this in [Process Handling](Resources/Process%20handling.md)).
+* **Processes**: Regular habits linked to specific domains (more on this in [Process Handling](Resources/Process%20handling.md)).
-* **Initiatives**: Contain relevant documentation and link to all the relevant processes
+* **Domains**: Contain relevant documentation and link to all the relevant processes.
 * **Note**: Quick, unstructured captures (often for inbox items).

 ### The Homepage

 ![image](../../../assets/screenshot.png)

 1. **Buttons**: With them, you can create new files for each file type described above.
 Each file type has a specific template.
-When it comes to "processes" and "projects," you'll be prompted to choose their respective initiative.
+When it comes to "processes" and "projects," you'll be prompted to choose their respective domain.
 2. **Open**: This is a dynamic view that updates itself and contains these files:
 	* The inbox items (notes you have captured but not yet organized);
 	* The problem files with titles that may cause syncing issues;
 	* Active unfinished projects;
 	* Processes due today or overdue;
 	* Non-working processes;
-	* Not designed initiatives (this is useful if you're creating your own initiative).
+	* Not designed domains (this is useful if you're creating your own domain).
-3. **Stuck**: This is a dynamic view that updates itself and contains projects, processes, and initiatives that are blocked or waiting, with start dates that are not yet due.
+3. **Stuck**: This is a dynamic view that updates itself and contains projects, processes, and domains that are blocked or waiting, with start dates that are not yet due.
 4. **Calendar**: This is a dynamic view that updates itself and shows an overview of your schedule.
 It contains:
 	* Overdue projects and processes;
 	* Projects scheduled between today and next month;